d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 This matches the solution we guessed above!

 It is reasonable to ask at this point, "Why can I not just write down matrix versions of all the calculus rules I have learned?
 It is clear this is still mechanical.
 Why do we not just get it over with!"
-And indeed there are such rules, and [The Matrix Cookbook](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf) provides an excellent summary.
+And indeed there are such rules which may be found in :cite:`Petersen.Pedersen.ea.2008` provides an excellent summary.
 However, due to the plethora of ways matrix operations can be combined compared to single values, there are many more matrix derivative rules than single variable ones.
 It is often the case that it is best to work with the indices, or leave it up to automatic differentiation when appropriate.

 ## Summary